CyndiMorris/AnalyticsProjects/PracticalStatistics/README.md

 ## Analysis and Statistics

-**Main Dataset (ab_data.csv):**
-* This dataset contains information about user interactions with the old and new webpage designs.
-* Key columns include user ID, timestamp, group (control or treatment), landing page type (old or new), and conversion status (converted or not).
-* It was used extensively for A/B testing, probability analysis, regression modeling, and hypothesis testing.

-**Additional Dataset (countries.csv):**
-* This dataset includes information about the country of each user.
-* It consists of user IDs and corresponding country codes.
-* The dataset was merged with the main dataset to analyze the impact of user country on webpage conversion rates.
-* Used in regression analysis to explore potential interactions between webpage type and user country.

 ### **Q & A:**

 1. What is the probability of user conversion for each webpage design?